martanara/Bulletin-Board/README.md

 ## Bulletin Board

-Follow the link to view this project on Heroku [Create React App](https://bulletin-board-mn.herokuapp.com/).
+Follow the link to view this project on Heroku: [Bulletin Board on Heroku](https://bulletin-board-mn.herokuapp.com/).

 ## Description